DEBJ1/BootzAndCatzAPI/README.md

 3. **Run** - Test that Bootz & Catz has been properly cloned by running it in the browser of your choice.
 The LocalHost web page should look like [this](https://imgur.com/a/RiALhvt).

 4. **Authenticate** - Bootz & Catz API requires you to provide an API key in your requests to get responses.
 To get a Key, please utilize the Account Register endpoint (https://localhostxxxxx/api/Account/Register) to create an account.
 After creating an account, request a token  (https://localhostxxxxx/token) using your unique grant_type, email, and password.
-In postman add an “Authorization” header with the value set to “Bearer [your token]" (example image [here](https://imgur.com/a/xLftHNt)).
+Next we're going to head to postman and add an “Authorization” header with the value set to “Bearer [your token]" (example image [here](https://imgur.com/a/xLftHNt)).
 You will need to add this header in every request sent.

 5. **Enjoy Bootz & Catz** - Ta-Da!
 You can now run requests in postman!